neuro-actions/mlflow/README.md

 	backend_store_uri: postgresql://postgres:password@${{ inspect_job('postgres').internal_hostname_named }}:5432
 ```

-* SQLite persistent on a platform disk.
+* SQLite persistent on a platform disk or storage.
 This also implies adding the respective disk's mount path `/some/path` to the `volumes` argument.
 ```
 args: